xEdziu/Login-Validator/README.md

 ## Setting up

-To set up validator, you only have to type all the words that you want to exclude as shown in example:
+To make validator work, you only have to type all the words that you want to exclude as shown in example:
 ```php
 $badData = array('write', 'here', 'all', 'words',
                 'that', 'you', 'dont', 'want', 'to',